Topic: Island Senior

 Written on May 1, 2017 at 10:43 am, by

 Island Senior is written by Peggy Sue McRae… Last week I stopped by the Village at the Harbour to participate in a Memory Café.
 Memory Cafe programs originated in England about 15 years ago and have since become popular throughout Europe and the United States.
-The goal of the Memory Café is to provide a friendly Continue Reading
+The goal of the Memory Café is to provide a Continue Reading

 Island Senior: No Age Limit To Creative Expression